honglu2875/hironaka/hironaka/util/README.md

 # hironaka.util
-This is a collection of helper functions that do not impact the core functionality.
+This is a collection of helper functions and helper classes that do not impact the core functionality.